OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/index.md

 It could be:

-- **Routine operations** tasks, that happens infrequently.
+- **Routine operations** tasks that happen infrequently.
 For example:
   - Patching a server.
   - Stopping a website.
   - Renewing SSL certificates.

-- **Emergency operations** tasks which you have to respond to quickly, following an alert.
+- **Emergency operations** tasks that you have to respond to quickly following an alert.
 For example:
   - Failing over to a disaster recovery site.
   - Restart a server.

-- **Infrastructure provisioning** tasks, that are used with an [elastic or transient](/docs/deployment-patterns/elastic-and-transient-environments/index.md) environment.
+- **Infrastructure provisioning** tasks that are used with an [elastic or transient](/docs/deployment-patterns/elastic-and-transient-environments/index.md) environment.
 For example:
   - Deploying an AWS CloudFormation template.
   - Deploying an Azure ARM template.